Missing the 401(k) Plan Match

 401(k) Plan Match = Major Incentive

 One key plan design aspect of 401(k) plans and a significant draw for employees and employers alike is the ability of the plan sponsor (employer) to include matching contributions in the plan.
-Not only does the match incentivize employees to participate in the plan, it also increases overall contributions in participant accounts.
+Not only do those matching funds incentivize employees to participate in the plan, but they also increase overall contributions in participant accounts.
 Furthermore, including a match may allow the Highly Compensated Employees to save more in the 401(k) plan.

 How can you “miss the match” in a 401(k) plan?

-1. Deferral Percentages That Don’t Meet the Match
+1. Deferral Percentages That Don’t Meet the 401(k) Plan Match

-To receive an employer matching contribution in a 401(k) plan, a participant (employee) must first agree to make a salary deferral (have money withheld from their paycheck and deposited into the 401(k) plan).
-The employer portion is called a match because the employer is “matching” the money the participant puts into the plan.
-The employee must have “skin in the game” as the saying goes.
-They can normally choose to have a certain dollar amount or a certain percentage of their gross pay withheld to go into the 401(k) plan as your contribution.
+To receive an employer matching contribution in a 401(k) plan, you (the participant) must first agree to make a salary deferral into the 401(k) plan.
+Your employer's contribution is called a match because the employer is “matching” the money you're putting into the 401(k) plan.
+You must have “skin in the game” as the saying goes.
+You can choose to have a certain dollar amount or a certain percentage of your gross pay withheld to go into the 401(k) plan as your contribution.

-How does an employee miss the match?
-First, by not signing up to make a deferral out of their salary.
-Secondly, and most importantly, by not understanding the matching contribution that the employer is making on their behalf and how it is calculated.
+So, how can you miss the match?
+First, by not signing up to make a deferral out of your salary.
+Secondly, and most importantly, by not understanding the matching contribution your employer is making on your behalf and how it is calculated.

-For example, let’s assume an employer matches the first four percent of gross pay that a participant defers into the plan dollar-for-dollar.
-That means, if a participant defers four percent of their paycheck into their 401(k) account, the employer will match that four percent, for a total of eight percent in total contributions to your account.
+For example, let’s assume your employer matches the first four percent of gross pay that a participant defers into the plan dollar-for-dollar.
+That means, if you defer four percent of your paycheck into the 401(k) account, your employer will match that four percent, for a total of eight percent in total contributions to your account.
 Let's look at some numbers.

-However, if the participant only defers three percent of their pay, the employer match will only equal three percent of their gross pay or $30 in the example above.
-So, the participant misses one percent of the matching funds the employer provides (in this example, over 52 pay periods that would be $520 for the year).
-In other words, he passes up free money from the employer every pay period.
+However, if you only defer three percent of your pay, your employer match will only equal three percent of your gross pay or $60 in the example above.
+You would miss one percent of the matching funds your employer provides (in this example, over 26 pay periods that would be $520 for the year).
+In other words, you pass up free money from your employer every pay period.
 In this example, it’s the same as giving up a guaranteed 100% return on your investment, and you can’t get that type of guaranteed return on any other investment.

 2. Maxing Out Deferrals Early

-Another way a plan participant can miss the match, which often comes as a surprise to everyone, is by deferring too much out of each pay period early in the year in order to maximize their deferrals early on.
+Another way you can miss the match, which often comes as a surprise to everyone, is by deferring too much out of each pay period early in the year in order to maximize your deferrals early on.
 This is another reason why it is so important for everyone to understand how the employer’s match is calculated.
 Oftentimes this scenario even surprises the employer.

 The schedule for calculating and depositing 401(k) matching contributions varies from plan to plan and is normally stated in the plan document and summary plan description.
 Many plan sponsors opt to calculate and deposit their employer match each pay period.
 It’s better for the participants because those funds are deposited earlier and can be invested sooner.
-A plan may also calculate and contribute the match at year end.
-Depending on when the plan sponsor chooses to calculate and contribute matching dollars, an employee contributing the maximum amount of deferrals ($18,500 for 2018) may miss some of their potential match if they try to contribute all of it early in the year rather than equally out of each paycheck during the year.
+A plan may also calculate and contribute the match at year-end.
+Depending on when the plan sponsor chooses to calculate and contribute matching dollars, an employee contributing the maximum amount of deferrals ($19,500 for 2021) may miss some of their potential matching funds if they try to contribute all of it early in the year rather than equally out of each paycheck during the year.